About

 Small Biz.
 Big Voice.

-Main Street Alliance is a network of 30,000 small business owners in every corner of the country, working together to take back control of our Main Streets.
-We know what’s really happening in our communities because we live it every day.
+Main Street Alliance is a national network of 30,000 small business owners organizing to reclaim economic and political power for local communities.
+We know what’s really happening in our neighborhoods because we live it every day.
 Together, we’re driving the economic conversation too often dominated by massive corporations, winning policies that let small businesses thrive, and plugging entrepreneurs back into civic life that’s excluded us.

 And we’re just getting started.
 Main Street Action takes the next step—organizing local leaders to defend our values in the halls of power.